 Laptops are used across the school to support teaching and learning in ICT.
 We have a range software that supports curriculum content and promotes the development of ICT skills.
 All of our classrooms are equipped with interactive whiteboards and visualisers.
 Our website and learning platform assist our home/school links and communication.

 Physical Education (PE)

 Our school holds the 'Active Mark' in recognition of the quality of our PE curriculum for pupils.
 All pupils enjoy two hours of physical education each week which includes a range of sporting activities e.g. gymnastics, dance, games, athletics, swimming (for pupils across KS2) and outdoor education.
 All classes throughout the year are taught by specialist sports coaches and this is added to by a specialist sports coach who runs activities every lunch time for children to join in with.

 The curriculum is taught by school staff and specialist music teachers.
 All our Y5 & Y6 children learn a musical instrument.

 Modern Foreign Languages (MFL)

 MFL is taught as a timetabled lesson in Key Stage 2.
-Our 'core' language is German, supplemented with French units of learning.
+Our 'core' language is French.
 Lessons focus on developing pupils' speaking and listening skills although they do contain elements of written recording.